mrjxtr/Tokyo_AirBnb_Analysis_Project/README.md

 >💡Tip: Once you are in the Tableau Public dashboard, try clicking on the bards in the chart and zooming into the map to see data for specific neighborhoods.

 [![Dashboard](reports/figures/Tokyo_Airbnb_Competition_and_Pricing.png)](https://public.tableau.com/views/Book3_17249856024470/Dashboard2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

+As the original goal of the analysis was to determine competition and pricing in Tokyo, the dashboard was created for that main purpose in mind to providing a comprehensive view of the data.

 ## Step 5 - Insights and Recommendations 🧠 <a name="inightsandrecommendations"></a>